brotatotes/bht-automation/bht gen 3/Luke/Chapter 20/Luke 20 2 bht.md

 # Luke 20:2 Commentary Help Text

 ## BHT:
-The religious leaders approached Jesus and asked Him explicitly about His authority, particularly in regards to the clearing of the temple.
-Luke adds these words to what Mark and Matthew have written, which helps to bring clarity to their request.
-The Greek manuscripts have no punctuation, but it is evident that the question pertains to the authority behind Jesus' actions.
-The religious leaders, perhaps feeling threatened by the impact of Jesus' actions on the buyers and sellers in the temple, were determined to ascertain whether His authority came from God or man.
+The religious leaders confront Jesus, demanding, Tell us by what authority do you do these things?
+Luke adds these words to what Mark and Matthew have, emphasizing their curiosity about Jesus' actions, particularly his clearing of the temple.
+Their question encompasses not only Jesus' preaching and working of miracles, but also his authority to challenge the established order.
+The Greek manuscripts have no punctuation, leaving room for interpretation of whether they were questioning if God or man granted Jesus this authority.

 ## Choicest Commentary Quotes:
 ### Henry Alford: